 Airspace around airports can be quite busy, most accidents happen in this relatively confined area.
 For this reason some organizations and flight schools assign an area of 5 miles and 2000 ft as safety window or critical airspace.
 Aircraft and crew within this space should be not be distracted by passengers and or other non essential issues.

-When established outside the airport critical area, pull your checklist and verify each related item on the list.
+When established outside the airport critical area, pull out your checklist and verify each related item on the list.
 This is what checklists are for: a backup tool so you do not forget anything important.
 It also shows professionalism to your passengers.

 When reaching your altitude you will need to make another change to the aircraft configuration: an increase from climb to cruise speed and the need to re-trim.
 Lowering the nose over and re-trimming means you are busy until the aircraft stabilizes on the desired airspeed for the power setting without busting your altitude.
-Those of you with an autopilot will certainly benefit from this device!
+Those of you with an autopilot will certainly benefit from this!

 From this point on everything should be smooth sailing.
 Unless you need another altitude change due to terrain, weather or by request of air traffic control.

-This is a helpful device, but make sure you know exactly how all of its functions operate and what will cause it to disengage.
+This is a very helpful device, but make sure you know exactly how all of its functions operate and what will cause it to disengage.
 Other than that it is very useful for the cruise portion of the flight.
 Keep in mind that over reliance has caused accidents in the past.

 The cruise portion of the flight is ideal for weather and engine monitoring, actual workload is low and there is time to see how things are going.
 Weather updates can be obtained from ATC or ATIS and, should it be needed, the decision to fly to an alternate can be done in time.
 This will help in keeping a low stress cockpit.